yale-nlp/AlignEval/README.md

 # Code Description for "On Evaluating LLM Alignment by Evaluating LLMs as Judges"

+This is the code repository for our NeurIPS 2025 paper ["On Evaluating LLM Alignment by Evaluating LLMs as Judges"](https://openreview.net/forum?id=OBaK9JSbHk).
+This repository contains the necessary scripts and data to evaluate the alignment of large language models (LLMs) using the AlignEval framework.

 ## File Structure
 - `README.md`: This file.
 - `data/`: Contains the AlignEval datasets used for evaluation.